manishankarconnect/mqttpi-python/README.md

 ### How to Run the MQTT:

-1. Now open "mqttpc.py" and provide the pi ip-address as "MQTT_SERVER"
+1. Open "mqttpc.py" and provide the pi ip-address as "MQTT_SERVER"
 2. Run the "mqttpc.py" in Windows using python, which acts a publisher.
 3. Now the messages are sent to the broker (which is pi).
 4. Now run the "mqttpi.py" in pi, which act as a subscriber and check the messages sent by windows is received by the pi.